testing-library/react-hooks-testing-library/docs/api-reference.md

-If you are using [a pure import](/installation#pure-imports), you are running your tests in an environment that does not support `beforeEach` and `afterEach`, or if the automatic suppression is not available to you for some other reason, then you can use the `suppressErrorOutput` export to manually start and top suppress the output:
+If you are using [a pure import](/installation#pure-imports), you are running your tests in an environment that does not support `beforeEach` and `afterEach`, or if the automatic suppression is not available to you for some other reason, then you can use the `suppressErrorOutput` export to manually start and stop suppressing the output:

 ```ts
 import { renderHook, suppressErrorOutput } from '@testing-library/react-hooks/pure'